Jomo Kenyatta University of Agriculture and Technology: Regional institutions

-In February 2010, JKUAT was selected as the host for the East and Central Africa regional institute of the Pan African University.
-The post-graduate Institute on Basic Sciences, Technology and Innovation would be hosted at the Main Campus in Juja, with the first students admitted in September 2011.
+In February 2010, JKUAT was selected as the host for the East and Central Africa regional institute of the Pan African University, an initiative by the African Union.
+The post-graduate Institute on Basic Sciences, Technology and Innovation (PAUSTI) would be hosted at the Main Campus in Juja, with the first students admitted in September 2011.
 The decision that Kenya would host the regional institute was made in July 2010 after a protracted dispute.
-JKUAT hosts the African Institute for Capacity Development (AICAD).

-Hosts Pan African University

-The Chinese government agreed to support the development of infrastructure, classrooms, hostels and laboratories at JKUAT based Pan African University, Institute of Basic Sciences, Technology and Innovation (PAUIST), an initiative by the African Union.
+The Chinese government agreed to support the development of infrastructure, classrooms, hostels and laboratories PAUSTI.
 The agreement was signed on 25 April 2012 between Kenya's Ministry of Higher Education, Science and Technology, represented by Bernard Malenga and JKUAT's vice-chancellor Mabel Imbuga, and an eight-person Chinese delegation led by Yin Youhua.

+Since 2000, JKUAT also hosts the African Institute for Capacity Development (AICAD).